Little-Mage/ShogiGUI-piece-sets/README.md

 # ShogiGUI-piece-sets
-## All types of sets are included: kanji
+## All types of sets are included:
 2kanji & 1kanji

 kanji with guides